-Various analyses, assessments and scenarios by national and international institutions and experts place Republic of Bulgaria and Republic of North Macedonia among the countries at higher climate change risk.
+Various analyses, assessments and scenarios by national and international institutions and experts place Bulgaria and North Macedonia among the countries at higher climate change risk.
 The factors which are expected to impact adversely human health, the environment, biodiversity and economic growth include extreme temperatures, higher precipitation frequency and intensity, torrential rains and the related processes and disasters.